zuora/togai-ruby-client/docs/EventSchemasApi.md

 end

 api_instance = TogaiClient::EventSchemasApi.new
-event_schema_name = 'event_schema_name_example' # String |
+event_schema_name = 'rides' # String |
 opts = {
-  version: 56 # Integer | Optional version to get a specific version.
+  version: 2 # Integer | Optional version to get a specific version.
 Gets latest version if it is not provided.
 }

 begin